AshutoshJha-007/Diabetes-Prediction-Challenge-code-Version-1/README.md

 # 🩺 Diabetes Prediction Challenge (Kaggle)

-This repository presents an **end-to-end applied machine learning solution** for the **Kaggle Playground Series – Diabetes Prediction Challenge**, developed and iteratively optimized from an **AI/ML engineering standpoint**.
+This repository presents an **end-to-end applied machine learning system** built for the **Kaggle Playground Series – Diabetes Prediction Challenge**, designed and iterated from a **production-oriented AI/ML engineering perspective**.

-The project focuses on **probabilistic modeling, validation discipline, and leaderboard-driven optimization**, mirroring real-world ML system development where **model confidence and generalization** matter as much as raw predictive power.
+Rather than focusing purely on leaderboard tricks, this project emphasizes **robust modeling, probabilistic correctness, validation discipline, and deployment-aligned design choices**—principles directly aligned with **MAANG and high-growth startup AIML roles**.

 ---